PikarryPham/PL-OpenDomain/Extension/chrome-extension/chatbot/doc/documentation.md

 3. **quantization_api_docs.md** - Specific documentation for model quantization APIs
 4. **solutions_for_errors.md** - Troubleshooting common errors and recommended processes

-## Note about data request
-Because the data contain private information of learners so it is only available upon request.
-Please dm me via email for request data: trang.pham@jaist.ac.jp.

 ## Recommended Reading Order

 For optimal understanding and successful setup, follow this reading order: